-- holds an export licence to China:
+- holds an international export licence:

 - is the owner and operator of the iconic Hamilton’s Oyster Bar, Restaurant and Marina located directly on the shores of Wallis Lake.

 - owns a licenced export and distribution facility in Wallis Lake;

 - is the owner and operator of oyster farming leases in Wallis Lake; and

 - is the owner and operator of an oyster nursery in Port Stephen.